miroshar-success/js-study-notes/react/react-router/readme.md

         when true,redirecting will push a new entry onto the history instead of replacing the current one.

 ## Route

+    One important thing to note is that a <Route path> matches the beginning of the URL,not the whole thing.
+So a
+    <Route path='/'> will always match the URL.Because of this,we typically put this <Route> last in our <Switch>
+    Another possible solution is to use <Route exact path='/'> which does match the entire URL.

     path:
         匹配到的地址